dsliwka/EEMP2023/README.md

 	- Note that we start an hour later on Tuesday than announced on KLIPS.
 - We will be using Google Colab throughout the course, **including the exam**.
 	- You can find information about this service [here](https://colab.research.google.com/).
-	- Please bring a laptop (or tablet with keyboard) to all sessions because we will be interactively working with python in Google Colab.
+	- Please bring a laptop (or tablet with keyboard) to all sessions because we will be interactively working with Python in Google Colab.
 	- Since Google Colab requires an internet connection, please make sure you have a working connection at the university.
 	- Google Colab also requires a Google account.
 If you do not have an account, you can create one for free.
 You do not need to add any personal information to your account to use Colab.
 - **Exam:**